crustydev/Rust_offensive_security/crusty_scanner/README.md

 # Crusty Scanner

-This is a tool for mapping attack surfaces using subdomain enumeration.
+This is a tool for mapping attack surfaces with subdomain enumeration.

 ## Description
 Crusty scanner is an asynchronous program designed in Rust to accept a target domain and find its associated subdomains by retrieving entries from a [certificate search website](https://crt.sh), and find out what ports are open for connection in each subdomain.